markus-nilsson/dpp/README.md

 - `do_try_catch`, which is a `boolean` that determines whether errors in the data processing is catched or rethrown
+- `verbose`, which tells the pipeline how much information to display (range 0-3)
 - `do_overwrite`, a boolean that determines whether existing files will be written over or not (note: output files  older than input files will always be written over)